-are safe, involve little or no patient discomfort, and do not require anesthesia.
+Nuclear medicine procedures are safe, involve little or no patient discomfort, and do not require anesthesia.

-An NMT is a highly specialized health care professional who works closely with the nuclear medicine physician.
+A highly-specialized NMTNuclear Medicine Technologist works closely with the nuclear medicine physician.
 Some primary responsibilities are:

 During an imaging procedure, the technologist works directly with the patient to:

 We offer three pathways to a degree in nuclear medicine technology:

-AccreditationAugusta University's Nuclear Medicine Technology programs are fully accredited through 2016 by JRCNMT, the Joint Review Commission on Educational Programs in Nuclear Medicine Technology.
+Augusta University's Nuclear Medicine Technology programs are fully accredited through 2024 by the Joing Review Commission on educational Programs in Nuclear Medicine Technology (JRCNMTthe Joint Review Commission on Educational Programs in Nuclear Medicine Technology).